 For example, you could allow them to carry those 1.6 weeks into the next leave year or state that all 5.6 weeks must be taken by the end of the leave year.

 However, you cannot make a payment in lieu for any days that remain untaken.
 The only time you can make a payment in lieu of the statutory holiday entitlement is when the contract of employment terminates and the worker has accrued entitlement to holidays and is unable to take them before they leave.

 Payments for untaken contractual holiday

-At the end of a leave year, you may find you have a worker who has some untaken contractual annual leave, ie annual leave over and above the statutory minimum of 5.6 weeks.
+At the end of a leave year, you may find you have an employee who has some untaken contractual annual leave, ie annual leave over and above the statutory minimum of 5.6 weeks.

-Depending on their employment contract, the worker may be entitled to either carry over the untaken days, or receive a payment in lieu of those untaken days.
+Depending on their employment contract, the employee may be entitled to either carry over the untaken days, or receive a payment in lieu of those untaken days.

 When to pay workers their statutory holiday pay